-Tightening of the aggregate borrowing constraints due to emergence of many debtridden borrowers may manifest itself as a "financial shock" during or after a financial crisis.
+Tightening of aggregate borrowing constraints owing to the emergence of many debtridden borrowers may manifest itself as a "financial shock" during or after a financial crisis.
 The mechanism of tightening of the borrowing constraint in this model is simple.
-We can easily embed this model into a standard dynamic stochastic general equilibrium model and assess qualitatively or quantitatively whether emergence of debt-ridden borrowers is a primal cause of the financial shocks in the recent macroeconomic events.
+We can easily embed this model into a standard dynamic stochastic general equilibrium model and assess, qualitatively or quantitatively, whether the emergence of debt-ridden borrowers is a primary cause of the financial shocks in recent macroeconomic events.
 We leave this topic for future research.